hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 Do not close a stream while it is being written to or read from another thread as this will cause your app to crash.
 After you close a stream you should not call any of its methods except for quering it properties.

-### Disconnected audio stream
+### Disconnected src.audio stream

-An audio stream can become disconnected at any time if one of these events happens:
+An src.audio stream can become disconnected at any time if one of these events happens:

-*   The associated audio device is no longer connected (for example when headphones are unplugged).
+*   The associated src.audio device is no longer connected (for example when headphones are unplugged).
 *   An error occurs internally.
-*   An audio device is no longer the primary audio device.
+*   An src.audio device is no longer the primary src.audio device.

 When a stream is disconnected, it has the state "Disconnected" and calls to `write()` or other functions will return `Result::ErrorDisconnected`.
 When a stream is disconnected, all you can do is close it.

-If you need to be informed when an audio device is disconnected, write a class which extends `AudioStreamCallback` and then register your class using `builder.setCallback(yourCallbackClass)`.
+If you need to be informed when an src.audio device is disconnected, write a class which extends `AudioStreamCallback` and then register your class using `builder.setCallback(yourCallbackClass)`.
 If you register a callback, then it will automatically close the stream in a separate thread if the stream is disconnected.
 Note that registering this callback will enable callbacks for both data and errors.
 So `onAudioReady()` will be called.
 See the "high priority callback" section below.